guywilson/Calc/README.md

 Building Calc
 -------------
-I have provided makefiles for both Windows (compiled using MS Visual Studio C++ 2015 Community Edition and tested on Windows 10) and Unic (compiled using gcc and tested on Ubuntu 16.04 64-bit).
+I have provided makefiles for both Windows (compiled using MS Visual Studio C++ 2015 Community Edition and tested on Windows 10) and Unix (compiled using gcc and tested on Ubuntu 16.04 64-bit).

 Using Calc
 ----------